Carreau/phd-dissertation/parts/part1.rst

 ..
 3

-Like elasticity, viscosity is something tangible we are used to work with in everyday life, the more viscous a material is the more difficult it is to move something in it at high speed.
-And indeed, viscosity is the pendant of Elastic modulus but when considering force induced by speed instead of displacement.
+Like elasticity, viscosity is something tangible we are used to work with in everyday life.
+The more viscous a material is the more difficult it is to move something in it at high speed.
+And indeed, viscosity is the pendant of the elastic modulus but considering forces induced by deformation rate instead of displacement.
-The force exerted by the gradient a velocity, on a surface `S`  orthogonal to direction :math:`\vec z` will be written :

 .. math::

     F = S.\eta \frac{\partial v}{\partial z}

-Where :math:`\eta` is the viscosity, and is expressed in :math:`Pa.s`.
+In which :math:`F` is the force exerted on the surface :math:`S`. :math:`\eta` is the viscosity, and is expressed in :math:`Pa.s`, :math:`v` is the deformation rate along the direction :math:`z` .

 ..
 We will
 .. also note that viscosity is often written :math:`\mu`, and can
 .. also while dividing by the fluid density (:math:`\rho`)  then being :math:`\nu = {\eta}/{\rho}`.

-At room temperature water have a viscosity of around 1 mPa.s, an honey have a viscosity of around 10 Pa.s.
-The consideration of viscosity in problems will often depend on the timescale at which the problem is considers, where at short timescale tissues will behave elastically, whereas at long timescale the effect of viscosity will be seen :cite:`Thoumine1997`.
+At room temperature water has a viscosity of around 1 mPa.s, and honey of 10 Pa.s.
+The consideration of viscosity in problems will often depend on the timescale and deformation rate.
+At short timescale tissues often behaves elastically, whereas at long timescale the effect of viscosity will be seen :cite:`Thoumine1997`.
 In actin network, the effect of viscosity at short time scale can be as high as elasticity :cite:`Gardel`.